 In 2015, the Fixing America's Surface Transportation Act included several measures to accelerate the growth of the EV market.
 One provision directed the Department of Transportation (DOT) to create corridor maps to identify the "near- and long-term need for, and location of, electric vehicle charging infrastructure...across the United States."
-DOT has designated over 190,000 miles of road in all 50 states, Washington DC, and Puerto Rico as Alternative Fuel Corridors.
-Additionally, state and local governments are increasingly supporting EV policies through grants and tax incentives.
-Several states have also adopted zero-emission vehicle goals or mandates that target either a percentage of new vehicle sales or 100 percent of new passenger vehicles sold by a specified date.
+DOT has designated hundreds of thousands of miles of roads in all 50 states, Washington DC, and Puerto Rico as Alternative Fuel Corridors.
+In 2021, the Infrastructure Investment and Jobs Act (IIJA)(P.L.
+117-58) included several provisions and new federal funding designed to incentivize the deployment of EV infrastructure.
+The law provided \$5 billion over five years in funding to the states, distributed based on the existing highway funding formula, to deploy EV charging stations along Alternative Fuel Corridors.
+Distributed under the National Electric Vehicle Infrastructure (NEVI) Formula Program, DOT announced in September 2022 the approval of NEVI plans for all 50 states, Washington, D.C., and Puerto Rico.
+The first NEVI-funded public charging stations began opening in late 2023.